Leaf-Peeping in the Rocky Mountains

 But at most places fall arrived pretty late this year, especially around the city of Aspen.
 While we used to have great color display around September 24th there, the famous Maroon Bells-Snowmass Wilderness was a total bummer this time.
 We had permits (-> reservation page) for the area for two consecutive days, and we were glad that we also used them to do some scouting when we arrived in the afternoon.
 The lake was almost gone, no reflection, no snow on the peaks, no appealing composition whatsoever and mostly green aspens - so no alarm clock ringing in the middle of the night!
 It made no sense at all - we skipped sunrise and the second visit.

 It is always fascinating to see how quickly the fall colors progresse at higher elevations.
-The Million Dollar Road between Ouray and Silverton was absolutely stunning as early as September 25th, while quite a lot of trees had already lost their leaves by October 3rd.
+The Million Dollar Road between Ouray and Silverton was absolutely stunning as early as September 25th, while quite a lot of trees had already lost their leaves by October 3rd at this place.
 But the fresh snow on that day also left us more than happy.
-We followed all the classic routes near the towns of Ridgway (Owl Creek Pass, Country Road #5, #7 and #9), Telluride (Last Dollar Road and Fall Creek Road to Woods Lake) and Crested Butte (Kebler Pass Road).
-Most of them looked fabulous by early October, just Gothic Valley was past the peak.
+While in the San Juan Mountains, we followed all the classic routes near the towns of Ridgway (Owl Creek Pass, Country Road #5, #7 and #9), Telluride (Last Dollar Road and Fall Creek Road to Woods Lake) and Crested Butte (Kebler Pass Road).
+Most of them looked fabulous by early October, just Gothic Valley was already past peak.

 We stayed many nights at Montrose (the cheapest motels nearby) and also overnight at Silverton to pay a visit to the (truly outstanding) Red Mountains #1 and #3.
 The latter will be featured for sure in one of the upcoming images of the month.
 So please stay tuned! ;-)